Yp3RR/Model-Implementation/README.md

 ## How to run

-Simply copy paste the code and run it in
+Simply copy paste the code and run it in terminal